arnoudbeerepoot/Building-A-Handwritten-Digits-Classifier-using-Cross-Validation/_sources/landing-page.md

 As a result the k-nearest neighbor algorithm with cross validation is used to build a handwritten digits classifier.
 For the cross validation the standard library Kfold is used and besides that I wrote the code myself to get the same results.

+- Building a Spam filter with Naive Bayes

+In this project a spam filter is built based on the Naive Bayes algorithm.
+It will be used to classify SMS messages as spam or non-spam.
+The spam-filter is being trained with a dataset of 5572 SMS messages that are already classified by humans The UCI Machine Learning Repository.